Using Jupyter via OnDemand¶

 menu:

-To uninstall the R kernel, simply run conda env remove -n R
+To uninstall the R kernel, simply run mamba env remove -n R

 (or delete the